ACA 101: Selling Under-65 Health Insurance

 ● ● ●

-The ACA health market has seen a lot of changes within the past few years, especially this past one.
-Here at Ritter, we’re embracing the amazing sales opportunities that the ACA and American Rescue Plan Act present.
-We’ve jumped back into the marketplace, and we hope you’ll join us in selling under-65 plans!
+The ACA health market has seen a lot of changes within the past few years.
+Here at Ritter, we’re embracing the amazing sales opportunities that the ACA presents.
+We’re excited to see your business grow with under-65 sales!

 Editor’s Note: A special thanks to our friends at Quick Insured Brokerage, one of the Ritter Insurance Marketing Family of Companies, for their assistance with this informational post!
-This article has been updated following the release of the IRA and the resolution of the family gltich.
+This post has been updated to include information relevant to the 2025 OEP.

 Share Post